 Note: Make sure the topic you want to write for this blog is not covered.
 Use the search button on the header to do that.

-Whether you write step-by-step how-to’s, case studies, educational, listicle posts, or organize a roundup, it must be well-structured, precise, and insightful.
+Whether you write step-by-step how-to’s, case studies, educational, listicle posts, or organize a roundup, it must be well-structured, concise, and insightful.
 Use data and relevant visuals to support your content.

-I am looking for posts that will make my audience feel “awe.”
-Posts they bookmark for their reference.
+I am looking for posts that will make my audience feel “awe” and can perform well on Google.

 While quality is crucial than quantity, your guest post must usually be a minimum of 1500 words.